Cognitive Abilities Test (CogAT)

 For more information about the CogAT assessment, please visit:

-Jordan School District will administer the Cognitive Abilities Test (CogAT) to all 6th grade students in November and December of 2020.
-The test will be administered online, during school hours.
+Jordan School District will administer the Cognitive Abilities Test (CogAT) to all 6th grade students the last week of October through December of 2023.
+The test will be administered on Chromebooks, during school hours.
 The results of the assessment will:

 - Inform middle school programming decisions.